muqiuq/uisa.ch/content/about.md

 showMetadata = false
 +++

- - 31 years old in 2023
+ - 31 years old in 2024
  - self tought programmer and creator
- - Currently teaching at [Technische Berufsschule Zürich](https://tbz.ch/) as Berufskundelehrperson for informatics
+ - Teaching as Berufskundelehrperson for informatics at [Technische Berufsschule Zürich](https://tbz.ch/)
  - Owner and main engine of [PortUp GmbH](https://www.portup.ch/)
  - Focus on networking technologies (mostly [MikroTik](https://mikrotik.com/))
  - programming in...